top of page

 I am the author of the book, Precarious Protections: Unaccompanied Minors Seeking Asylum in the United States (University of California Press.
 2023), an ethnographic study that chronicles the experiences and perspectives of Central American unaccompanied minors and their immigration attorneys as they pursue applications for refugee status in the US asylum process.

 My current research includes two major studies.
 First, with the support of the ABF and in collaboration with Tatiana Padilla (Cornell), we are studying access to legal representation and determinants of case outcomes for unaccompanied minors in the U.S. immigration court using a large administrative dataset.
 Second, with a team of research assistants, I am conducting an ethnographic study on the reception of asylum-seekers in Chicago.
-Find out more about my new research here.

 Before pursuing an academic career, I worked for non-profits and was a researcher for the Italian National Contact Point of the European Migration Network.